 into the United States and what must be declared.

 Passengers whose final destination is Chicago may leave the airport after clearing customs.
-Several ground transportation options are available from O’Hare Terminal 5 including taxicabs, Transportation Network Providers (ridesharing), shuttles and the Airport Transit System (ATS) for free transport to the Chicago Transit Authority (CTA) Blue Line or Economy Parking Lots.
+Several ground transportation options are available from O’Hare Terminal 5 including taxicabs, Rideshare, shuttles and the Airport Transit System (ATS) for free transport to the Chicago Transit Authority (CTA) Blue Line or Economy Parking Lots.

 There are many factors that impact how long it may take travelers to complete the immigration and CBP process, but on average it takes no more than two hours.